 How To Make A Bee Watering Station In Seconds

-Provide water for bees, butterflies and other pollinators with this easy guide on how to make a safe bee watering and drinking station in seconds, using items you already have in your garden.
+Help out bees, butterflies and other pollinators with this easy guide on how to make a safe bee watering and drinking station for your garden, balcony, patio or windowsill.
+It takes just seconds, using items you probably already have.

 Wait, Bees Drink Water?